saurabh-hirani/saurabh-hirani.github.io/_posts/2018-03-02-go-present-and-latex.md

 $ present-tex my.slide > my.tex
 $ pdflatex -shell-escape my.tex
 {% endhighlight %}

+The generatex **.tex** file uses [Beamer](https://www.sharelatex.com/learn/Beamer) which is very useful for creating PDF presentations.

 The **pdflatex** tool is a part of the [MacTex](http://www.tug.org/mactex/) distribution on Mac and [TexLive](http://www.tug.org/texlive/) on Linux.
 But it is a huge package - it was around